RockwellShah/bitnote/README.md

 ---

+### ⛓️‍💥 Why did we choose the AVAX C-Chain as our blockchain?

+The AVAX C-Chain has a great combination of qualities:

+ 1. It's fairly decentralized with ~1,500 validators
+ 2. Transactions are inexpensive
+ 3. It's EVM compatible
+ 4. It has very fast finality, so you can save notes quickly
+ 5. It's very reliable, and has basically no down time or outages

+---

 ### 🔐 License

 BitNote is licensed under BSL 1.1.
 It will automatically trigger an open source transition to GPL v3.0 on **May 1, 2028**.